PlayNux/installer/README.md

     cd build
     ninja test

-To install, use `ninja install`, then execute with `io.elementary.installer`.
+To install, use `ninja install`, then execute with `io.playnux.installer`.
 Note that listing drives and actually installing requires root.

     sudo ninja install
-    io.elementary.installer
+    io.playnux.installer

 You can also use `--test` mode for development to disable destructive behaviors like installing, restarting, and shutting down:

-    io.elementary.installer --test
+    io.playnux.installer --test

 For debug messages, set the `G_MESSAGES_DEBUG` environment variable, e.g. to `all`:

-    G_MESSAGES_DEBUG=all io.elementary.installer
+    G_MESSAGES_DEBUG=all io.playnux.installer